Same-sex marriage in Puebla: Action of unconstitutionality and passage of legislation

 In October 2018, Deputy María García Olmedo from the Institutional Revolutionary Party introduced a bill to Congress to codify same-sex marriage in the Civil Code.
 On 4 October 2019, a Congress committee voted against decriminalizing abortion, and updating state law to reflect the Supreme Court's ruling on same-sex marriage.
 (Note: At the time, article 294 of the Civil Code read: El matrimonio es un contrato civil, por el cual un sólo hombre y una sola mujer, se unen en sociedad para perpetuar la especie y ayudarse en la lucha por la existencia., translating to "Marriage is a civil contract by which one man and one woman unite in partnership to perpetuate the species and to help each other in the struggle for existence.")
 Shortly following the vote, Deputy García Olmedo filed a legal challenge with the Supreme Court, arguing that Congress' refusal to amend state law to recognize same-sex marriages in accordance with the Supreme Court ruling was unconstitutional.
 García Olmedo also accused deputies of the National Regeneration Movement (MORENA), who mostly voted for the measure, of "betrayal", as the party was elected on a platform supporting LGBT rights and same-sex marriage.
 On 30 October 2020, a Congress committee voted 4–2 with 1 abstention in favor of a same-sex marriage bill introduced by Deputy Vianey García Romero.
 On 3 November 2020, Congress approved the legislation 31–5.
 The law was published in the official state journal on 10 November, following Governor Miguel Barbosa Huerta's signature, and took effect the following day.
-Article 294 of the Civil Code now reads: Marriage is a civil contract by which two persons voluntarily unite in partnership to live a common life, with respect, mutual support, and equality of rights and obligations.
+Article 294 of the Civil Code now reads: Marriage is a civil contract by which two persons voluntarily unite in partnership to live a shared life, with respect, mutual support, and equality of rights and obligations.
 (Note: El matrimonio es un contrato civil por el cual dos personas se unen voluntariamente en sociedad, para llevar una vida en común, con respeto, ayuda mutua e igualdad de derechos y obligaciones.)